hjjg200/telescribe/README.md

 Telescribe is standalone application that helps remotely monitor client machines.

+## Pre-beta

+In the pre-beta stage:

+* It will mostly run normally, with few possible bugs.
+* It will successfully build, provided there are required prereqisites installed.
+* A server instance will most likely consume much resource with much accumulated data; thus, it is recommended to monitor the resource usage of the instance, should you ever have to run it for a while, and to NOT operate server instances for too long.
+* The web UI might not work properly.

+The above noted flaws have to be fixed prior to the beta stage.

 ## Install

-Note that this project is currently in **the alpha stage**; things are liable to change and there is no guarantee of backward compatibility in the alpha stage, which means that using data files or assets created by one version in the alpha stage may not be compatible with another version.
+Note that this project is currently in **the pre-beta stage**; things are liable to change and there is no guarantee of backward compatibility in the pre-beta stage, which means that using data files or assets created by any version in the pre-beta stage may not be compatible with upcoming versions.

 The install procedure is as follows: